 At Tri PT, your physical therapist provides you specific, personalized runner’s knee exercises.
-These exercises help reduce the pain and suffering you get when you develop runner’s knee.
+These exercises help reduce the pain of runner’s knee.
 Proper runner’s knee exercises work well for runners and walkers alike.
 Call your Brooklyn physical therapy practice to treat and/or prevent knee problems before they take you down.

-Runner’s knee is a condition that causes achiness and pain around your kneecap.
-While it certainly can be caused by excessive running, you don’t need to be a runner to get it.
-Physical therapists offer plenty of interventions that can help with runner’s knee.
+Runner’s knee causes tenderness and pain around your kneecap.
+While it can be caused by excessive running, you don’t need to be a runner to get it.
+Physiotherapy doctors in Brooklyn, NY offer plenty of interventions that can help with runner’s knee.

-Other damage — caused by heredity, previous breaks, or prior surgery can cause pain.
-Some patients get runners knee from an improper walking form — can lead to runner’s knee.
+Other damage can lead to runner’s knee.
+Damage from heredity, previous breaks, or prior surgery can cause pain.
+Some patients get runners knee from an improper walking form.
 The term “runner’s knee” is used to describe any pain that centers around your kneecap or patella.

 Common concerns that lead to the uncomfortable condition include:

 - Problems with bone structure, often not diagnosed at birth

-- Standing for extended periods of time, a common work-related injury
+- Standing for extended periods of time.
+This is a common work-related injury

-- Weak leg muscles, sometimes occurring because of too much sitting
+- Weak leg muscles, occurring from too much sitting

 - Walking awkwardly or having bowed legs

 - Poorly fitting and inappropriate shoes

 You may need to refrain from the activity that caused your pain for some time.
 Physical therapy (PT) offers various interventions to alleviate runner’s knee.
 Physical therapists aim to get you back to your normal routines.
 You should be able to live your life pain-free, in as little time as possible.

 - Managing pain